Army College Education Resources and Special Programs

 We Offer an Affordable Education for Military Students

-We believe you have earned a quality education through your service and should not have to pay excessive out-of-pocket expenses to reach your educational goal.
+We believe you have earned a quality education through your service and should not have to pay excessive out-of-pocket expenses to reach your educational goal.‡

-• Current Servicemembers (including Guard and Reserve): 55% per-credit reduction for undergraduate programs (plus we waive the resource fee) and 17% to 30% per-credit reduction for graduate programs
+- Current Servicemembers (including Guard and Reserve): 55% per-credit reduction for undergraduate programs (plus we waive the resource fee) and 17% to 30% per-credit reduction for graduate programs

-• Veterans: 38% per-credit reduction for undergraduate programs and 14% per-credit reduction for graduate programs
+- Veterans: 38% per-credit reduction for undergraduate programs and 14% per-credit reduction for graduate programs

-• Military Spouses: 10% per-credit reduction for undergraduate and graduate programs
+- Military Spouses: 10% per-credit reduction for undergraduate and graduate programs

 We Are a Military Friendly School

 Purdue Global understands the importance of a quality education and offers flexible programs designed to support those who balance career, duty, family, and their studies.
+We also recognize the significant value these students bring to campus and are committed to the 8 Keys to Veterans' Success to ensure veterans and all military-affiliated students receive the best possible educational experience.

-2024-25 Top 10 Military Friendly® School
+2025–26 Military Friendly® School

-2024-25 Military Friendly Spouse School®
+2025–26 Military Friendly Spouse School®

 2024 Military Times Best for Vets: Colleges